 \subsection{Tentative evidence of mergers/galaxy interactions revealed by ultradeep NIRCam imaging}

 Although the results remain inconclusive, an interesting aspect has been empirically investigated by recent studies: the potentially important role of galaxy interactions and mergers in LyC escape at high redshifts \citep{ZhuS2024,Mascia2025}.
+At $z\sim0$, \citet{LeReste2025} recently conducted \ion{H}{1} 21 cm observations -- with a moderate resolution of $\sim$38 kpc -- for a sample of 33 galaxies with Ly$\alpha$ measurements.
+While no significant correlations were found between the global \ion{H}{1} and Ly$\alpha$ properties, \citet{LeReste2025} found that Ly$\alpha$ emitters are more frequently associated with signs of galaxy interactions than weak or non-emitters, suggesting that galaxy interactions may facilitate Ly$\alpha$ escape in the local Universe.
 With JADES imaging, which achieves a 5$\sigma$ sensitivity of $\approx30$ AB mag in all wide NIRCam filters \citep{Rieke2023}, we are able to explore the environment around Ion1 in unprecedented detail.

 As shown in Figure \ref{fig:env}, four new sources are detected in very close proximity to Ion1, with projected distances of $\lesssim10$ kpc at Ion1's redshift (or angular distances of $\lesssim1.4$'').
 These galaxies are fainter than 29 AB mag in F150W, and none were detected in the previous CANDELS HST/$H_{160}$ image \citep{Guo2013}.
 Following the same procedure as \citet{Hainline2024}, we perform photometric redshift analysis with EAzY \citep{Brammer2008} for these four galaxies, finding that two have photometric redshifts consistent with Ion1's spectroscopic redshift.
 Interestingly, both galaxies appear to the east of Ion1, i.e., in the direction where LyC is observed and dust attenuation is lower.
-If these two galaxies are indeed at the same redshift as Ion1, this could indicate that galaxy interactions and/or mergers facilitate LyC escape by perturbing the spatial distribution of neutral gas, creating regions depleted of neutral gas that allow LyC photons to escape more easily, a phenomenon already seen in nearby LyC emitters through direct \ion{H}{1} 21 cm emission observations, including Haro 11 \citep{LeReste2024}, Tol 1247-232 \citep{Puschnig2017}, and Mrk 54 \citep{Haynes2018}.
+If these two galaxies are indeed at the same redshift as Ion1, this could indicate that galaxy interactions and/or mergers facilitate LyC escape by perturbing the spatial distribution of neutral gas, creating regions depleted of neutral gas that allow LyC photons to escape more easily, a phenomenon already seen in Haro 11, a nearby LyC emitter whose \ion{H}{1} 21cm emission shows a clear offset from its LyC emission \citep{LeReste2024}.
 However, we stress that, without spectroscopic confirmation, no definitive conclusions can be drawn about the impact of galaxy interactions on Ion1's LyC escape.